A Bride's Story

-A Bride's Story (乙嫁語り, Otoyomegatari) is a Japanese historical romance manga series written and illustrated by Kaoru Mori.
+A Bride's Story (乙嫁語り, Otoyomegatari) is a Japanese manga series written and illustrated by Kaoru Mori.
 It was first serialized in Enterbrain's Harta (formerly known as Fellows!) magazine from October 2008 to November 2020, after which it transferred to Kadokawa's Aokishi magazine in June 2021.
-Its serial chapters have been collected into fifteen bound volumes as of November 2024.
+Its serial chapters have been collected into 15 tankōbon volumes as of November 2024.
 Yen Press licensed the series for an English-language release in North America.
-As of January 2025, fourteen volumes have been published in English.
+As of December 2025, all 15 volumes have been published in English.

 A Bride's Story won the Prix Intergénérations ("Intergenerational Award") at the Angoulême International Comics Festival in 2012, as well as the 7th Manga Taishō Award in 2014.

 Synopsis

 Set in a rural town near the Caspian Sea during the Russian conquest of Central Asia in the late 19th century, A Bride's Story revolves around a young woman, Amir, who travels from a distant village across the mountains to marry Karluk, a young man eight years her junior.
 The series follows their relationship as it develops, while introducing storylines about other young women and their daily lives with their respective fiancés and husbands along the Silk Road, and their struggle to keep on their livinghood amidst the advance of the Russian Empire's army.